tliu526/ireg_CA/journal/Journal.md

 Again, we see remarkably similar behavior as the results presented in Messinger et al. with regular grids, with performance degrading in a symmetric band between 20-80 percent initial starting density.

+####Meeting with Duane
+- Presentation is a month out, keep this in mind/continue foundation of presentation
+- Outline due at some point?
+- Continue momentum with experiments
+- Meetings during the semester Tues at 4pm, Friday at 11am
+####Experiments
+- Look at density within the 'petri dish,' as well as examine ash outside of the petri dish
+- additional metrics we need to look at: power laws, revisit Peak's work, Calculi of Emergence (cr94)
+- finish implementation of Wootter's work

 ##1/25/2016

 Added additional scripting capabilities to main, created stoma graphs and ran local majority experiments on the stoma graph.
 Results coming.